-Born into a musical family, including a mother who was a music teacher and cousins who have won cash awards for their music on top of releasing a CD, and family gatherings that involve making music, it is not surprising that Chan is also musically inclined.
+Born into a musical family, including a mother who was a music teacher and cousins who have won C.A.S.H.
+(Composers and Authors Society of HK) award for their music on top of releasing a CD, and family gatherings that involve making music, it is not surprising that Chan is also musically inclined.

 Chan began her solo singing career over ten years ago, and most recently gave a concert in November last year.
 In addition to performing in concerts both big and small, Chan also sings in the choruses of operatic productions put on by Opera Hong Kong and Musica Viva.

 These involve tours allowing her to have a better understanding of the international classical music scene, with rehearsals also a good opportunity to learn from international opera singers.
 “I don’t have to pay to hear them sing the most famous opera arias and I always get the best seat in the house, which is literally the stage,” she said.

 Out of her numerous performances, a mezzo-soprano operatic debut and a performance with the University of Hong Kong (HKU)’s law alumni association stand out to Chan.

 The operatic debut was the role of Prince Orlovsky in the Opera Society of Hong Kong’s 2018 production of Johann Strauss II’s Die Fledermaus.
 The performance, which was held in Hong Kong’s City Hall, marked an important milestone in Chan’s singing career.

 The performance with the HKU Law Alumni Association, also in 2018, involved a big choir of at least forty people and an orchestra, mostly if not all, from the legal profession.
 Chan belted out Adele’s ‘Rolling in the Deep’ for her latest performance with the Association, having performed solos three or four times with them in the past.